monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 * **This process is not scalable.** As the number of categories grows, it requires a re-classification of all the old articles for each new category.
 This is a significant amount of work, and it is also expensive.
 * **And it isn't flexible, either.** As more categories are added, the data entry clerks need to be re-trained for each new category, which is an additional cost.

-## Generative AI to the rescue
+## 🧮 Calculating the cost difference

-Generative AI is a type of AI that can understand and generate human-like text.
-It can be used to perform a wide range of tasks, including data entry.
-It is also very cost-effective, as **it does not require a team of data scientists and machine learning engineers to implement.** There are also no training costs, as the AI comes pre-trained on a broad base of source materials.
-You only have to provide clear instructions in plain text format, and the AI will do the rest.
+To compare the cost of using data entry clerks versus using Generative AI, we need to calculate the unit cost of each method.
+The unit cost is the cost associated with producing one unit of output.
+In this case, the unit cost is the cost of classifying one article.
+Then, we can compare the unit cost of using data entry clerks versus using Generative AI, and the cost savings of using Generative AI over traditional methods of data entry.

+I have created a simple calculator below to compare the unit cost of using data entry clerks versus using Generative AI.
+As you can see, the unit cost of using Generative AI is much lower than that of using data entry clerks.

+<div id="calculator-root"></div>

-If we used Generative AI, this would be much faster, cheaper, and more accurate than using data entry clerks.
+As we can see, if we used Generative AI, this would be much faster, cheaper, and more accurate than using data entry clerks.
 The AI could read the articles and then classify them into one or more categories.
 As the categories change, the AI could be modified to understand the new categories as well.

-<div id="calculator-root"></div>

-# Impact of using AI in data classificaiton.
+# Impact of using AI in data classification.

 >💡 **Did you know:** Most commercial Generative AI projects **do not require data scientists or ML engineers**.
 Thanks to prompting, traditional web developers and software engineers can easily and cost-effectively implement AI-driven processes without the need for ML/AI specialists.

-## 🧮 Calculating the cost difference

-Unit costs are the costs associated with producing one unit of output.
-In this case, the unit cost is the cost of classifying one article.

-I have created a simple calculator below to compare the unit cost of using data entry clerks versus using Generative AI.
-As you can see, the unit cost of using Generative AI is much lower than that of using data entry clerks.

 ## Analysis of the cost difference